 Why You’ll Love This Easy Homemade Dinner Rolls Recipe

-- A No-Fuss Dinner Roll Recipe.
+- A No-Fuss Recipe.
 Whether you’re a bread baking novice or a seasoned pro, you’ll appreciate the speed and ease of this no-fail yeast roll recipe.
-Unlike some recipes that require overnight rising, these rolls take just an hour from start to finish.
+These dinner rolls take just an hour from start to finish.

 How to Make Homemade Dinner Rolls